exactasmache/RSAinstances/README.md

                         List of amounts of available slots.
   -p PERCENTS [PERCENTS ...], --percents PERCENTS [PERCENTS ...]
                         List of maximum percentage of total available slots that a demand can use.
 Must be in (0, 1].
+  -d DENSITY, --density DENSITY
+                        Density factor.
+The maximum amount of demands is multiplied by this factor.
+Default is 1.0 -m, --multiple        If set, multiple demands between a source and a destination are allowed.
 ```

 ### Example